Skip to content

 The final push was less than a mile but also another 1,800′ of elevation in that short distance.

 We were roped up but really didn’t need to be.
-The snow was hard-packed and icy in places, but no crevasse danger whatsoever to worry about.
-The only risk was slipping and sliding on a surface and slope angle that would have been difficult to self-arrest.
+The snow was hard-packed and icy in places, but minimal crevasse danger to worry about.
+The only risk appeared to be slipping on a surface and slope angle that would have been difficult to self-arrest.
 Being tied together in conditions like that actually makes me more nervous!
 I also don’t remember seeing anyone else tethered together either.

 We finally reached the summit a few minutes after 8 a.m., seven hours from when we started.